 December 2016.
 On the third day in a row of trying to call my mental health office, The Bowen Center, I reach the nurse.
 I try to see what options I have as I found out from her just last week my Med Assist provider Vanda Pharmaceutical Company stated that changes to my Medicare has prompted them to no longer be able to provide me with the medicine.
 Through Medicare my medicine will still be over a thousand dollars for the first month and hundreds of dollars from then on for the year.
 As I look at my current state, I wonder who am I.

-After speaking with Mandy, I dried away my tears, went home and slept for two hours.
+After our meeting, I dried away my tears, went home and slept for two hours.
 It was exhausting to think about all that I have been through on my journey with mental illness.
 I am happy to say I have come a long way, but I feel my personal experiences and acquired knowledge are valuable and relatable to many.
 I hope to help someone as I contribute to this blog.
 I’m not going to spend time telling you what I am not.
 I am going to tell you what I am.
 You may have figured that out already.
 I am a peer.